Underwater Photography in Curacao

-As an alternative to Bonaire for the Underwater Photographer, Curacao is one of the 5 Best Places For Macro Scuba Diving and underwater photography in The Caribbean & Atlantic regions according to Scuba Diving Magazine.
+Are you an underwater photographer?
+If you are then you should discover Curaçao.
+This Dutch Caribbean island is a fantastic alternative to Bonaire and it is consistently rated as one of the 5 Best Places For Macro Scuba Diving and underwater photography in The Caribbean & Atlantic regions, according to Scuba Diving Magazine.

 Shark and Manta sightings are rare which makes the encounters very special.
 But all the photogenic small stuff is here.
 Some of fan favorites are the Frogfish, Longlured and occasionally Occelated (I think they are easier to find in the winter months).
 These can be great subjects for wide-angle close ups and of course Seahorses are for the sharp eyed.
 Also, if you are good with your camera and buoyancy, the dive masters are more likely to share their little secrets.

-Aside from incredible boat diving, Curacao has fantastic shore diving that has, for the most part, easy access for some world class beaches.
+Aside from incredible boat diving, Curacao has fantastic shore diving that has, for the most part, easy access at the highly highly rated public beaches.
 For this, I would recommend contacting one of the recommended Curacao Tourist Board approved dive operators for an unlimited shore diving package to discover the small coves and and hidden gems where a need a little navigation will be required to get back to your starting point.

 Many beaches and dive shops charge a minimal entry fees to use their facilities but having the security of an onsite dive shop also covers you if you forgot your weight belt, fix a free-flowing regulator, rinse your gear and to have a shower after your dive.
 The minimal fee provides you security for a priceless experience.